 But it works the other way as well, as Andreas Jones shares…

 Social media strategy ready to go (simply follow Guy Kawasaki’s strategy – four posts a day – can’t go wrong following the master!)

-When you assume that others are like you, and share your same opinions and point of view, it’s easy to set up marketing campaigns that would appeal to you rather than actually generating interest from the personas you want to reach.
+When you assume that others are like you, and share the same opinions and points of view, it’s easy to set up marketing campaigns that would appeal to you rather than actually generating interest from the personas you want to reach.

 Anyone can get hung up on issues like price when your target market really wants speed or availability; you may feel that favourable contract terms are a key selling point when buyers really just want good personal interactions with you and your team.
 It’s not always about the money.

 The point is that we don’t always know what the people we are trying to serve actually want from us.
 We have to ask them and study analytics if we intend to find out.
 Otherwise, we’re just making assumptions.

 Some of those will turn out to be accurate, but a few of them probably won’t.
 And when they’re not right, we risk losing relationships and opportunities that could have been enhanced by asking the right questions.

 I read the preview of this post thinking about some recent meetings I’ve been in.
 I’m sometimes the person who challenges the status quo at work.
 It’s uncomfortable, but your piece reminds me that it’s important.
 This might also be relevant to the Challenger Sale books.

 It’s a good thing for humanity that we don’t all see the world in the same way.
 Different voices and points of view are what make collaboration so valuable.
 Before we can see the truth in that, though, we have to realize that our perspective might not be universal.

 Hard as it is to believe, there are probably a lot of people out there who just don’t see things like you would.
 Are you ready to learn from them?
 Reach out to Andy or me in social media, or comment below.